emberjs/website/source/blog/2015-05-05-glimmer-merging.md

   throughout the framework, but that work is not yet done.
 Expect to see continued performance improvements in Ember throughout the 2.x cycle as a result of this change.

+The most critical of these caveats should be addressed before we release 1.13 beta, and we expect to continue work on the remaining issues throughout the 1.13 beta cycle.

+Because of the magnitude of this change, and the proximity to the Ember 2.0 "cruft removal" pass, we plan to aggressively fix reported bugs during the 1.13 beta period.
+There will be another post describing our 1.13 and 2.0 release plans with more precision in the next few weeks.

 ## Performance Gains